Ellsworth Air Force Base

 Ellsworth Air Force Base (AFB) (IATA: RCA, ICAO: KRCA, FAA LID: RCA) is a United States Air Force (USAF) base located about 10 mi northeast of Rapid City, South Dakota, just north of the town of Box Elder.

 The host unit at Ellsworth is the 28th Bomb Wing (28 BW).
 Assigned to the Global Strike Command's Eighth Air Force, the 28 BW is one of the USAF's two B-1B Lancer wings, along with the 7th Bomb Wing at Dyess AFB, Texas.
-In 2017, the 28th Bomb Wing was commanded by Colonel John Edwards; its command chief master sergeant was Chief Master Sergeant Adam Vizi.
+In 2023, the 28th Bomb Wing is commanded by Colonel Derek Oakley; its command chief master sergeant was Chief Master Sergeant Adam Vizi.

 Ellsworth has a population of about 8,000 military members, family members and civilian employees.
-Rapid City itself has a population of just more than 62,500.
+Rapid City itself has a population of 78,824.
 There are about 3,800 military retirees in western South Dakota.

 For decades, Ellsworth's main entrance included a symbolic B-52 Stratofortress, a gift from the citizens of Rapid City.
 This entrance has recently been replaced.

 An expansion of a bomber training area encompassing the Northern Plains known as the Powder River Training Complex began in 2008.

 History

 Ellsworth AFB was established in 1941 as Rapid City Army Air Base (AAB).
-It was later renamed for Brigadier General Richard E. Ellsworth (1911–1953), a 28th Strategic Reconnaissance Wing commander killed when his RB-36 Peacemaker aircraft crashed near Nut Cove, Newfoundland, during a training flight.
+It was later renamed for Brigadier General Richard E. Ellsworth (1911–1953), a 28th Strategic Reconnaissance Wing commander killed when his RB-36 Peacemaker aircraft crashed near Burgoyens Cove, Newfoundland, during a training flight.